New York City Theater

 The title refers to a short-lived newspaper that dared print names, addresses and photos of supposed “kucha” or “queer” people under the headline “Hang Them.”
 Indeed, one of the accused kuchas is subsequently murdered on the streets.

-Dembe (Ato Blankson- Wood), a Ugandan, is having an affair with Sam, an Irish doctor working in Kampala.
+Dembe (Ato Blankson- Wood), a Ugandan, is having an affair with Sam (Robert Gilbert), an Irish doctor working in Kampala.
 Dembe’s brother, Joe (James Udom), a fiery preacher apparently encouraged by U.S. Christian missionaries, doesn’t know about Dembe’s proclivities.
 But their sister, Wummie (Latoya Edwards) eventually does, as does he.

 Prodded by a nosy neighbor named Mama (Myra Lucretia Taylor) in the kind of vengeful religious snit that persecuted so-called witches in Arthur Miller’s “The Crucible,” Dembe must choose: Be true to oneself or to societal forces.
 Mama has a daughter, Naome (Adenike Thomas), who has inexplicably lost her voice, a situation Mama attributes to a curse for, after all, “my daughter has led a pious life, a moral life, devout in her beliefs.”